kunle009/FoundationDesign/README.md

 **NOTE**: You need Python 3 to install this package (you may need to write `pip3` instead of `pip`).

 The library dependencies are listed in the file `requirements.txt`, but you only need to look at them if you clone the repository.
 If you install the package via `pip`, the listed dependencies should be installed automatically.
+You need a minimum of python version 3.8 to use this library.

 ## Future Works